King County considers canceling transit worker raises amid pandemic

-After working through the first wave of the coronavirus epidemic, front-line workers at King County Metro Transit are now at risk of losing three years of cost-of-living raises.
+After working through the first wave of the coronavirus epidemic, front-line employees at King County Metro Transit are now at risk of losing three years of cost-of-living raises.

 King County Executive Dow Constantine is seeking to halt a tentative contract agreement negotiated just before the outbreak, and approved in April by 94% of voters in Amalgamated Transit Union (ATU) Local 587.